AdvancedPhotonSource/GSAS-II/docs/source/index.rst

 * matplotlib (http://matplotlib.org/contents.html)  and
 * PyOpenGL (http://pyopengl.sourceforge.net/documentation).
 Note: a copy of this is distributed with GSAS-II (at present) and will be installed if the Python setuptools package is present.

-Two packages are used by some parts of the code, but are not required.
-If these packages are not present warning messages may be generated but the vast bulk of GSAS-II will function normally.
+Several packages are used by some parts of the code, but are not required.
+If these packages are not present warning messages may be generated when needed, but the vast bulk of GSAS-II will function normally.

 * PIL (http://www.pythonware.com/products/pil/) or Pillow (https://pillow.readthedocs.org).
 This is used to save and read certain types of images.
-* h5py is the HDF5 support package.
-This is (not surprisingly) required to import images from HDF5 files.
-If this library is not present, the HDF5 importer(s) will not appear in the import menu and a warning message appears on GSAS-II startup.
+* h5py is the HDF5 interface and hdf5 is the support package.
+These
+  packages are (not surprisingly) required to import images from HDF5 files.
+If these libraries are not present, the HDF5 importer(s) will not appear in the import menu and a warning message appears on GSAS-II startup.
+* imageio is used to make movies.

-* When using Anaconda we also encourage installation of the subversion (svn) package.
-This is a separate package from Python and is used by GSAS-II to download updates to our code.
-It can also be installed separately.
+* svn: When using Anaconda we also encourage installation of the svn (subversion) conda package.
+This is not actually part of Python and can be installed directly into your system's configuration.
+It is used by GSAS-II to download updates to our code.

 Note that the packages listed above are not distributed as part of the Python standard library.
 We use the free Anaconda Python (https://www.anaconda.com/)